patrikx3/angular-compile/README.md

 ----
 ## Issues / new features
-As time is important, I cannot provide free fixes or new features.
+As in my own time, I develop my own programs therefore I cannot provide free fixes or new features anytime.
 You can easily add in your own , just fork and I am open to merge as well.
-I am also be bought.
+Although, my time can be purchased.

 ----